-Chaplaincy for the 21st century
+Chaplaincy for the twenty first century

 It is truly exciting to think that nations have been transformed by groups of Christians who collaborate in God's mission by going to where people are.
 Over the years and for various reasons, chaplaincy has found itself divided into various disciplines.
 Education includes chaplaincy in day schools, independent schools, further education and higher education.
-Statutory chaplaincy includes chaplaincy to healthcare, prisons and the armed forces.
-Workplace chaplaincy covers everything from the emergency services to factory shop floors, civic offices to agriculture.
-Of course all of these places are workplaces, but the categories help to allocate resources and training and develop supportive networks.
+Statutory chaplaincy including chaplaincy to healthcare, prisons and the armed forces.
+Workplace chaplaincy covers everything from the emergency services, factory shop floors to civic offices and agricultural chaplaincy.
+Of course all of these places are work places, but the categories help to allocate resources, training and develop supportive networks.

-Chaplaincy has a history of being a dynamic and vigorous expression of God's mission.
+Chaplaincy has a history of being a dynamic and vigorous expression of God's mission!
 Too often, chaplaincy has happened independently from the local church.
-However, in light of all that we have considered, we want to offer a complementary vision for the future of chaplaincy: a chaplaincy for the 21st century that comes from the heart of local Christian congregations.
+However, in light of all that we have considered, we want to offer a complementary vision for the future of chaplaincy.
+Chaplaincy in the twenty first century that happens from the heart of local Christian congregations.